Forgetting-MarI: LLM Unlearning via Marginal Information Regularization: Experiments

-Theorems~\ref{thm:neighbor_perp_gap} and~\ref{thm:self_perp_gap} imply that, after Forgetting-MarI, the mutual information between logits and the ``seen/unseen" bit $Z$ is negligible; hence \emph{any} confidence-based test (perplexity, cross-entropy, log-likelihood, etc.) should fail to separate forgotten from genuinely unseen text.
+Theorems~\ref{thm:self_perp_gap} implies that, after Forgetting-MarI, the mutual information between logits and the ``seen/unseen" bit $Z$ is negligible; hence \emph{any} confidence-based test (perplexity, cross-entropy, log-likelihood, etc.) should fail to separate forgotten from genuinely unseen text.

-Copyrighted-text detection methods fall into two families: (i) \textbf{white-box} detectors~\citep{carlini2021extract,zhang2024dcpdd,maini2024dataset,shi2023detecting}, which use (tail or reference-model) perplexity to infer training membership; (ii) \textbf{black-box} detectors~\citep{karamolegkou2023leak,chang2023cloze,duarte2024decop,dong2024consistency,hu2024veilprobe}, which rely on string-level similarity without logits.
+Copyrighted-text detection methods fall into two families: (i) \textbf{white-box} detectors~\citep{carlini2021extract,zhang2024dcpdd,maini2024dataset,shi2023detecting}, which use (tail or reference-model) perplexity to infer training membership; (ii) \textbf{black-box} detectors~\citep{karamolegkou2023leak,chang2023cloze,duarte2024decop,dong2024consistency}, which rely on string-level similarity without logits.
 Because Forgetting-MarI (and most threat models) allow weight access, white-box tests are strictly harder to defeat; we thus focus on them.
 (See Appendix~\ref{A:Section_4} for method details and additional results.)

 We ran the current SOTA white-box detector \cite{shi2023detecting} on: (i) the model finetuned on $\mathcal D_r\!\cup\!\mathcal D_u$, (ii) the \emph{gold-standard} unlearn baseline trained only on $\mathcal D_r$, and (iii) model (i) after Forgetting-MarI.
 We report ROC–AUC: low values indicate the detector believes the model was trained with $\mathcal D_u$, high values indicate the opposite.
 As shown in Fig.~\ref{fig:detector_Harry_Potter}, the ROC–AUC after Forgetting-MarI closely matches the unlearn baseline, indicating effective removal of $\mathcal D_u$’s influence, as predicted by theory.